Haidari

-Haidari (Χαϊδάρι, Chaidari) is a suburban town in the western part of the Athens agglomeration, west of Athens city center.
+Haidari (Χαϊδάρι, Chaidari) is a suburban town in the western part of the Athens agglomeration, west of the city center of Athens, in Greece.

 Geography

 The municipality has an area of 22.655 km^{2}.
 The geography of the municipality of Haidari is diverse: the eastern part, where the town Haidari is situated, is densely populated and forms a continuous built up area with the inner suburbs of central Athens.
 The rocky Aigaleo hills run through the central part of the municipality.
 The pine forest of Dafni and the Daphni Monastery lie on the eastern slopes of Aigaleo.
 The westernmost part of Haidari is the small industrial port town Skaramagkas, on the Saronic Gulf near Eleusis.
 The main roads of Haidari are the Greek National Road 8 (the old road from Athens to Corinth) and the Iera odos.

 History

 During the Turkish rule Haidari belonged to a certain Haydar Pasha, which may have been a nickname from the Arabic word haydar, meaning 'lion'.